 Here are the most important guidelines for conducting unstructured interviews:

-1. Keep in mind interview’s purpose and the general experiences and qualities you are looking to asses in candidates.
+1. Keep in mind the interview’s purpose and the general experiences and qualities you are looking to asses in candidates.
 Your goal is to gather and record important information about candidates.

 2. Make sure you have a focus, but be flexible to proceed based on the candidate’s responses.